-Sit or Down-Stay on a Mat: No doubt your dog already knows how to “sit.”
-All you need to do is practice a “sit” (or “down” or “4 paws on the floor”) on a designated mat or small rug.
-Once your dog knows that this is his or her magic carpet, and you’ve rehearsed together in easy locations, you can then place it near the front door and practice there.
+No doubt your dog already knows how to “sit.”
+All you need to do is practice a “sit” while using a leash and adding distractions using a scale of 1 to 10.
+Once your dog knows that he needs to hold the “sit”, and you’ve rehearsed together with throwing a ball, treats, etc. in a variety of locations, you can then move near the front door and practice there.

-Make Your Way to the Door: Now practice with opening and closing the door, asking your dog to “stay” until you give a release cue, such as “Go say hi!”
-This allows your dog to leave the magic carpet to greet the person at the door.
-If you don’t give the cue, then your dog will need to stay on the mat.
-Initially, use extra treats to help encourage your dog to stay on the mat; this will help in the long run.
+Again with your dog on leash, practice opening and closing the door, asking your dog to “sit” until you give a release cue, such as “Go say hi!”
+This allows your dog to leave the command to greet the person at the door.
+If you don’t give the cue, then your dog will need to stay in a “sit”.
+Use loads of praise to encourage your dog to stay in a “sit”; this will help in the long run.

-Ding-Dong: Now it’s time to add in the doorbell or knock.
-This will no doubt make it a little harder, so you’ll really want to make sure you give an extra special treat for staying put.
+Now it’s time to add in the doorbell or knock.
+This will no doubt make it a little harder, so you’ll really want to make sure you give extra praise for staying put.

-Set the Stage: On the big night, place a small container of your dog’s treats outside the front door.
-When the little goblins come to the door, have your dog go to the mat, and when the door opens, the kids can give your dog a treat for staying.
-Then you give the kids their treats (please make sure those treats are for humans).
-So, your dog gets treats for learning, and the kids get treats for helping you train your dog — it’s a win-win!
+On the big night, place a small container of your dog’s treats outside the front door.
+When the little goblins come to the door, have your dog “sit”.
+When the door opens, tell your dog, “Go say hi!” and have the kids give your dog a treat.
+Be sure to put your dog back in a “sit” before you give the kids their treats (please make sure those treats are for humans).
+So, your dog gets treats for “saying hi”, and the kids get treats for helping you train your dog — it’s a win-win!

 Now that you’ve got all the behaviors planned out, it’s time to discuss the wardrobe portion of the evening.
-We’ve added a few simple tips to teach your dog to not just tolerate an outfit, but to love playing dress-up!
+In Part Two we’ve added a few simple tips to teach your dog to not just tolerate an outfit, but to love playing dress-up!